Explore health content from A to Z.

 High blood pressure.
 All men should get their blood pressure checked at least every two years—or more often, if recommended by a health care provider.

 Diabetes.
-Men should schedule a blood glucose test for diabetes if they have elevated cholesterol or blood pressure of at least 135/80 or higher.
+Men should schedule a blood glucose test for diabetes if they have elevated cholesterol or high blood pressure.
 They should also have this test if they notice symptoms of diabetes, such as frequent thirst and urination, fatigue, and blurred vision.
 Healthy men should get screened every three years, starting at age 50.

 Colorectal cancer.
-Screenings should begin at age 50, or earlier if there is a personal or family history of colorectal polyps.
-Tests for hidden fecal blood should be conducted annually.
-Your health care provider may order additional screening tests, such as a sigmoidoscopy or colonoscopy.
+Screenings should begin at age 50, or earlier if there is a personal or family history of colorectal polyps or a family history of colorectal cancer.
+Colorectal cancer screening can be done either with an annual fecal occult blood testing or colonoscopy every 10 years.

 Speak with your doctor about the right method of screening for you.
 The age at which you begin screening depends on several things, including family history and your ethnicity.
 You and your doctor will decide which screening method (physical exam or blood test), if any, is best for your situation.